Daytime classes available

 - Assisting doctors, nurses, and other healthcare professionals

 MTI’s basic nursing assistant training course prepares you to take the certification exam to become a Certified Nursing Assistant (CNA) in the state of Illinois.

 Financial assistance is not available for the Basic Nursing Assistant Course.

-MTI is accredited by the Accrediting Commission of Career Schools & Colleges (ACCSC).
+- Midwest Technical Institute is proudly accredited by the Accrediting Commission of Career Schools & Colleges (ACCSC)